kutuluk/loglevel-plugin-remote/README.md

 };
 ```

 When the function returns a string, the logs will be sent as plain text.
-The default value is `remote.plain`:
+The default value is function `remote.plain`:

 ```javascript
 function plain(log) {